 - The DODAF case study may help with understanding deliverables and terms.

-DODAF is documented in 3 big documents (links here are to .zip files):
+DODAF is documented in 3 big documents:

 - Volume I provides general guidance on the need for and use of architecture descriptions in the DoD context.

 - Volume II provides detailed definitions of the 26 products contained in the 3 views.

 - The deskbook provides examples of compliant architectures, approaches to architecture development, and information on reference resources.

 The following presentation was used during the design process to elicit feedback and better understand the proposed interactions between the CI and the other systems which make up ORION.